anderly/PowerCurl/README.md

 ## Why

 I've been working with Twilio and a bunch of other rest APIs and wanted an easy way to test them without having to leave Visual Studio.
-So, I figured why not build a basic PowerShell implementation of curl (using the same command-line signature) and deliver it via NuGet so that it can be used via the NuGet Package Manager console.
+So, I figured why not build a basic curl-like PowerShell module (using the same command-line signature) and deliver it via NuGet so that it can be used via the NuGet Package Manager console.

 ## Usage